Coffee Shop Social Media Marketing: Build Your Following and Drive Sales

 Promo redemptionsDirect ROICompare to effort

-Simple attribution: "How did you hear about us?" at register, unique promo codes for social, track foot traffic after posts, and monitor reservation/order spikes.
+Simple attribution: ask "How did you hear about us?" at the register, use unique promo codes for social, track foot traffic after posts, monitor reservation or order spikes.

-Batching content: dedicate 2–3 hours weekly for content creation, shoot multiple photos/videos at once, write captions in batches, and use scheduling tools (Later, Planoly, Meta Business Suite).
+Batch your content creation: dedicate 2–3 hours weekly for shooting and writing, shoot multiple photos and videos at once, write captions in batches, use scheduling tools (Later, Planoly, Meta Business Suite).
+Daily commitment can stay around 15–20 minutes for Stories and engagement — checking and responding to comments and DMs, reposting relevant UGC, engaging with local accounts.

 Ready to roast in-house?